mpokrass/Personality-notes/psych-356.md

 4 repeat allele (normal), 7 repeat mutation.

 People with the 7 repeat have link to novelty/sensation seeking.
 Problems with dopamine/wanting, they are impulsive in sensation seeking.
 ADHD is linked to two copies of this 7 repeat allele.
-When the approach system is not functioning properly, people have a hard time supressing desires.
+When the approach system is not functioning properly, people have a hard time suppressing desires.

 ### MAO and molecular genetics